converting shoe sizes

 If the arch length (in the markings on the device, not in inches!) is the same as the toe length, this is the basis of the size.
 If the toe length is greater, it is the correct size.
 If the arch length is half a size larger than the toe length, the arch length is the correct size.

 Having the size, the width can now be determined.
 Some judgment is called for.
-Very fleshy feet or ones with very high insteps may need a width one size larger than the measuring device indicates, while if the foot is thin it's considered good procedure to apply a bit of pressure with the bar used to measure width, to see if the foot compresses to a smaller width.
+Very fleshy feet or ones with very high insteps may need a width one size larger than the measuring device indicates, while if the foot is thin it is considered good procedure to apply a bit of pressure with the bar used to measure width, to see if the foot compresses to a smaller width.
 In some countries width is determined by measuring the circumference of the foot at the ball joint with a tape measure.

 Widths are designated by letters.
 The average man takes a C or D width, but shoes are made up to EEEEEE.